ace-diff/ace-diff/README.md

 mode for both of them so you can just set it once here.
 If you're a mad genius and want to have different modes for each side, (a) *whoah man, what's your use-case?*, and (b) you can override this setting in one of the settings below.
 Read on.
+- `theme` (string, optional).
+This lets you set the theme for both editors.
 - `diffGranularity` (string, optional, default: `normal`). this has two options (`normal`, and `broad`).
 Basically this determines how aggressively AceDiff combines diffs to simplify the interface.
 I found that often it's a judgement call as to whether multiple diffs on one side should be grouped.
 This setting provides a little control over it.